Premier Lacrosse League

 The Premier Lacrosse League (PLL) is a professional field lacrosse league in the United States.
-The league comprises eight teams.
+The league comprises eight teams based across the country.
 Its inaugural season debuted on June 1, 2019, and included a 14-week tour-based schedule taking place in 12 major-market cities.
 The league was founded by the American professional lacrosse player Paul Rabil and his brother Mike Rabil.
 Investors include the Chernin Group, the Raine Group and Joseph Tsai.

 History

 In September 2018, Bloomberg reported that Paul Rabil would be launching a new professional lacrosse league.
 The PLL would be a direct competitor to the more established Major League Lacrosse.
 The new league would provide professional lacrosse players with salaries, health care, and league equity.
 By October 2018, 140 players had been signed by the PLL.
 Of the 140 players are 86 All-Americans, 25 members of the U.S. national team, and 10 former Tewaaraton Award winners.
 By December the league had signed 17 additional players.
 For the League's inaugural season, the PLL had the 6 founding teams draft a player in each of the 4 rounds.
 For the first round there was a random draw and the reverse the order every round.
 Archers had the first draft pick in the newly formed league, taking Pat Spencer making him the first player ever drafted in the PLL.

 As opposed to tying teams to a specific market, the league's first season toured 12 different "major market cities".
 The season included 14 weeks, comprising 10 regular-season weekends, 1 all-star weekend, and 3 playoff weekends, running from June 1 through September 21, assuring there was no overlap with the NCAA Lacrosse season or the National Lacrosse League regular season.
 Paul Rabil first hinted at expansion in a post game interview after the 2019 Championship game and on January 1, 2020, the Premier Lacrosse League announced the Waterdogs Lacrosse Club's admission into the league.
 An expansion draft took place on February 12 and an entry draft occurred on March 16 to build the new roster with veteran players.